Okmulgee Estate Planning

 How Much Does an Estate Have to Be Worth to Go to Probate in Oklahoma?

 The value of your estate and the type of assets that you own will determine if probate is necessary.
 If an estate has a value of less than $50,000.00 and does not contain any real property, the heirs of a decedent may be able to take advantage of a simplified process with a small estate affidavit.
-However, this applies only in limited circumstances, and you should consult your attorney to determine which option is right for the circumstance.
+However, this applies only in limited circumstances, and you should consult an Okmulgee Estate Planning & Probate Lawyer to determine which option is right for the circumstance.

 What Rights Do Beneficiaries Have in Oklahoma?